freepai/freepai-dao/README.md

 # freepai-dao
-The DAO of freepai base starcoin network
+The DAO of freepai based on starcoin network